ripples of white sand with one plant on the right hand side

 The entrance fee allows you to come and go as many times as you want for 7 consecutive days from purchase.

-But if you plan to visit a few national parks within 1 year, I highly recommend purchasing the America Is Beautiful Pass for $80.
+But if you plan to visit a few national parks within 1 year, I highly recommend purchasing an America The Beautiful Pass.

 If you would like more information on getting the pass, what is covered, and how to use it, refer to America The Beautiful Park Pass: Is It Worth Getting For Your Trip?!